Creating and maintaining excellence in all you do

 We combine Gumnazo, Agonizomai and Paidia to gain Performance.
 These three pillars inform all we do at GAPP and how we instill Performance in our services.

-In the middle is a derivative of Leonardo Da Vinci’s, Vitruvian Man (c.
+In the middle of our logo is a derivative of Leonardo Da Vinci’s, Vitruvian Man (c.
 1485), one of his more famous sketches which served as a model of ideal proportionality in the human body according to the Roman architect Vitruvian.
 For instance, four fingers are the same distance as the palm of the hand and four palms are the same distance as the foot.
 For us, it illustrates the connectedness of life and how balance comes through proportionality and perspective…the totality of how we experience life and the balance we need between the different aspects of life to achieve peace and centeredness.
 Some call it thriving, flourishing, hardiness, wellness, wellbeing or resilience.

 Around the man are the domains of our life.
 We are physical, social, mental and spiritual beings and properly attending to each of these domains increases our strength, wellbeing and performance both in everyday situations and when we are struggling through the challenges of life.
 To neglect one or more of our life domains is to open a vulnerability for stress and turmoil to exploit.
 The colors around the man are not specific to the domain but rather represent fire, water, earth and sun.
 Primordial aspects giving and sustaining life on earth.
 Indigenous tribes used the for colors to represent the four cardinal directions – North, South, East and West – 360 degrees of life and living.